Constitutional Project for Corsica: Comment

-Durant suggests that Rousseau was still under the influence of the ideas contained in The Social Contract when he composed the work.
+Ariel and Will Durant suggest that Rousseau was still under the influence of the ideas contained in The Social Contract when he composed the work.
 Those ideas were abandoned in Rousseau's final work on political affairs, the Considerations on the Government of Poland.

-Damrosch comments that Corsica ended up astonishing Europe, as Rousseau had correctly predicted, but the cause for the astonishment was that it had produced Napoleon.
+Leo Damrosch comments that Corsica ended up astonishing Europe, as Rousseau had correctly predicted, but the cause for the astonishment was that it had produced Napoleon.
 Damrosch also suggests that Paoli and Buttafuoco probably had no intention of using the document drafted by Rousseau, and that they wished only to make use of the prestige of his name.